Apple's former acoustics engineer has developed premium gaming headphones

 Could VZR have unveiled a new contender for best gaming headset on the market, then?

-The Model One open-back headphones are the first to feature the company’s new CrossWave technology, which Tiscareno says has been years in the making and uses an acoustic filter to “selectively and strategically reshape audio waves to emulate the way one would perceive the sound in real life without headphones”.
+The Model One is a closed-back headphone (early reports suggesting an open backed design have recently been corrected) and it'll be the first to feature the company’s new CrossWave technology, which Tiscareno says has been years in the making and uses an acoustic filter to “selectively and strategically reshape audio waves to emulate the way one would perceive the sound in real life without headphones”.

 VZR promises this is a headset with the fidelity of a studio reference speaker system, and accurate 3D spatial positioning (to rival Apple's own spatial audio tech) when playing your favourite games.
 The wired headset features sizeable earcups with carbon fibre rings to reduce resonance, plus a detachable boom mic, too.